PanasonicSolar PV panelsCanadian Solar

 Integrated and bifacial solar panels — for special cases

-While these 3 types of solar panels are the most prominent, there are other options that can be good in certain situations.
-For example, there are integrated solar panels.
+While these three types of solar panels are the most prominent, there are other options that can be good in certain situations.
+For example, there are integrated solar cells.
 These are used in times when the appearance of a building shouldn't be affected by solar panels at all so they are built into walls or a roof.
-These panels are expensive and considerably less efficient than other counterparts, but let you keep the original design of a house or a building.
+These building-integrated photovoltaics (BIPVs) are expensive and considerably less efficient than other counterparts but let you keep the original design of a house or a building.
 This might be a good option for those who are considering building a new home from scratch.

 Some models are too modern for now